 School excursions to Penguin Island are facilitated by the state governments Department of Parks and Wildlife (DPaW) and Rockingham Wild Encounters.
 DPaW is responsible for the overall management of Penguin Island and The Shoalwater Islands Marine Park.
 The school activities which fall under their responsibility include The Penguin Experience Discovery Centre and Penguin Island Waddle.

-Rockingham Wild Encounters operates the ferry service (which all students use to access the island) and vessels onboard which the Penguin & Sea Lion Cruise, Seal Island Wildlife Cruise and Dolphin, Penguin & Sea Lion Adventure Cruises are conducted.
+Rockingham Wild Encounters operates the ferry service (which all students use to access the island) and vessels onboard which the Penguin & Sea Lion Cruise, Penguin Island Wildlife Cruise and Dolphin, Penguin & Sea Lion Adventure Cruises are conducted.
 The vessels operate within the e- class zone of the Shoalwater Islands Marine Park under two Commercial Operations Licenses issued by DPaW.
 Rockingham Wild Encounters holds Ecoplus Accreditation with the National Tourism Accreditation Program which is your peace of mind that we are dedicated to providing high quality and sustainable services.

 The following information has been provided to assist with your planning: